 There are three primary types of ultralight sleeping bags, with some variation and crossover between the categories.
 For this guide to the best ultralight sleeping bags, we’ve reviewed hoodless sleeping bags, like the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, hooded sleeping bags, such as the Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree, and quilts, including the Katabatic Gear Alsek 22F Quilt.

-You should choose one of these based on your sleeping style, how you plan to use the rest of your gear in conjunction with your sleep system, and the types of trips you want to take.
+The best option for you will be based on your sleeping style, how you plan to use the rest of your gear in conjunction with your sleep system, and the types of trips you want to take.
 We hesitate to say there is a best ultralight sleeping bag for back sleepers and one for side sleepers.
 Instead, we’ll explain how each style should work.

 iRunFar’s Meghan Hicks opted for the Western Mountaineering HighLite on a trip across the Wind Rivers High Route in Wyoming.
 Photo: iRunFar/Eszter Horanyi